 As it turned out, it was an extremely dry fall, and keeping the system operational was critical.
 This also allowed the contractor to continue with the installation instead of making repairs, which they were responsible for as stated in the contract.
 The same held true for the greens project.
 Involvement proved to be critical due to timing.
 The project didn’t start until mid-October which, for Northern Indiana, can be quite late to start a project because of the potential for snowfall at any time.

-Our push-up greens consist of a very sandy native soil that has performed well over the last 50 years.
+Our push-up greens consist of very sandy native soil that has performed well over the last 50 years.
 Knowing this, it was decided to stockpile the existing rootzone material from the old green, as well as the predominantly Annual Bluegrass sod in an attempt to maintain consistency of the putting surfaces around the golf course.
 This process added time to the project, which we didn’t necessarily have.

 As the project was winding down and the final shaping of the green was being done, the weather forecast for the next few days took a turn for the worse.
 No snow, but a significant amount of rain was being predicted.
 Needless to say, this would not have been good for a green that was shaped, but not sodded.

 With the involvement of my staff, as well as Brian Yoder and the contractor, we were able to get the last pieces of sod laid just as the rains began.
 Once the rain started, it didn’t stop for two straight days.
-Without the involvement from individuals other than the contractor and everyone’s commitment to a successful project and some very long hours, we would have been faced with a situation that would have deteriorated quickly and been behind schedule.
+Without the involvement of individuals other than the contractor and everyone’s commitment to a successful project and some very long hours, we would have been faced with a situation that would have deteriorated quickly and been behind schedule.

 In my relatively short time here at Elcona CC, I have been very fortunate to be involved in two substantial renovation projects that have been both rewarding and educational, and I would be remiss if I didn’t thank Commercial Irrigation, Automatic Irrigation, Arthur Hills, Brian Yoder and O&J Construction for their involvement with our renovations.
-Each one of them has showed me how enjoyable and rewarding projects of this magnitude can be.
+Each one of them has shown me how enjoyable and rewarding projects of this magnitude can be.
 My hope is that you can get as much satisfaction out of your renovations as I did with these.

 Greg Shaffer has been the golf course superintendent at Elcona Country Club in Bristol, Ind., for 6 years.
-He is an avid user and proponent of social media, and can be followed on Twitter at @gtshaffer and @ElconaGrounds.
+He is an avid user and proponent of social media and can be followed on Twitter at @gtshaffer and @ElconaGrounds.
 His blog address is: elconaccgrounds.blogspot.com and he can easily be reached at firstname.lastname@example.org.
 His career as a writer remains questionable.